ThomasBurleson/angularjs-Quizzler/README.md

 *  `tools`: directory contains a CoffeeScript webserver that allows developers to easily run and debug `Quizzler`
 *  `docs`: directory contains the initial challenge requirements (PDF) and mockups.

----

-### Installation

-Download entire repository to local project directory.
-Open Terminal at *local* project directory.

-Use Bower to install vendor tools:
+To install the project, download entire repository to local project directory and open a Terminal window at *local* project directory.
+Then use **Bower** to install the vendor tools/libraries:

 ```
 cd ./build